TomasJohansson/adapters-shortest-paths/docs/README.md

 ### Example of how to use this shortest paths adapter library:

 The Java code example below uses the following graph with four vertices (A,B,C,D) and five edges with weights.<br>(A to B (5) , A to C (6) , B to C (7)  , B to D (8) , C to D (9) ).<br>![alt text](images/shortest_paths_getting_started_example.gif "Logo Title Text 1")<br>
-There are four possible paths from A to D , with the total weight within parenthesis :
+There are three possible paths from A to D , with the total weight within parenthesis :
 * A to B to D (total cost: 13 = 5 + 8)
 * A to C to D (total cost: 15 = 6 + 9)
 * A to B to C to D (total cost: 21 = 5 + 7 + 9)